 Strangely, as common as needle phobia is there are few studies of the condition.
 I searched the professional literature with PubMed using MeSH, the National Library of Medicine's controlled vocabulary used for indexing articles for MEDLINE/PubMed.
 The relevant terms are phobic disorders AND needles.
 There are only 38 citations.

 By comparison, PubMed has 214,594 MeSH citations for diabetes mellitus.
-I guess that it’s better to have diabetes than to have needle phobia.
 At least we know a lot more about it.
 But if you have both conditions, you've got a problem.
 Since there is no cure yet for diabetes, you need to find a cure for your needle phobia.